viraj-khatavkar/hawkeye/README.md

 }
 ```

-The `upload` method will give you a nested array of file names (md5 hashed names) for multiple files.
+The above code will upload, resize (to all the image types specified in configuration) and give you a nested array of file names (md5 hashed names):

 ```php
 array (size=2)